Sergey0703/aidocsbackend/TERMINOLOGY_FIX.md

 4. **Debugging**: Easier to spot issues like "10 chunks from 1 document" (good chunking) vs "2 chunks from 10 documents" (poor chunking)
 5. **No Duplicates**: Grouped display eliminates confusing duplicate filenames
 6. **Relevance**: Documents sorted by highest chunk score (most relevant first)
+7. **✨ NEW - Expandable Content**: Click any document to view all its chunks with full content
+8. **✨ NEW - Full Metadata**: Each chunk shows detailed search intelligence (source, scores, match type)
+9. **✨ NEW - Better UX**: Collapsed by default for clean overview, expand on demand for details

 ---